jaeyk/regression-analysis-with-time-series-data/README.md

 I have collectede a wide range of original data for this project.

 1. Organizational data: An original dataset traces the founding of Asian American and Latino community-based and advocacy organizations over the last century.
 The dataset includes about 299 Asian American and 519 Latino advocacy and community-based organizations.
 Each observation includes the organization title, the founding year, the physical address, and whether they operate as a community-based, an advocacy or a hybrid (active in both types of work) organization.
 Source materials were mainly collected from the following four databases.
-I made the dataset publicly available at [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/FLUPBJ).
+I made the dataset publicly available at [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/FLUPBJ) and created a [dashbaord](https://rpubs.com/jaeyeonkim/581083) for easy data exploration.

 2. Administrative data:
 - Federal budget statistics: The federal budget data come from the Budget of the U.S. Government, the Fiscal year 2017 Historical Tables.